Chapter 3: General Provisions, Section 4: Scope of Work

 - Conditions actually encountered must have differed materially from those indicated for contracts located in the same area.

 - Conditions actually encountered must have been reasonably unforeseeable.

 - Additional claimed cost must be solely attributable to the materially different conditions by comparative analysis.

 Type 2 differing site conditions consist of unknown physical conditions of an unusual nature that are materially different from those ordinarily encountered and generally recognized as not inherent in the work provided for in the contract.

-Examples of Type 2 differing site conditions include the following: archaeological finds, hazardous materials, endangered species, unusual buried man-made objects, or a subsurface boulder found between soil borings showing dune sands only.
+Examples of Type 2 differing site conditions include: archaeological finds, hazardous materials, endangered species, unusual buried human-made objects, or a subsurface boulder found between soil borings showing dune sands only.